Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 • This can spread bacteria in your mouth

-• Finally, don't worry if you floss before or after you brush, as both are equally effective
+• Don't worry if you floss before or after you brush, both are equally effective

 Why Floss?

-Flossing is an important part of one's oral hygiene routine.
-Flossing is not just the mere action of trying to remove food remnants from between your teeth, but is designed to dislodge the bacteria that has begun to colonize in areas that your toothbrush is unable to reach.
+Flossing is an important part of an oral hygiene routine.
+Flossing is not just meant to remove food particles from between your teeth.
+It is a way to dislodge the harmful bacteria that has begun to grow and stick to areas that your toothbrush can't reach.